toastedcornflakes/toastedcornflakes.github.io/articles/fuzzing_capstone_with_afl.md

 # Rundown
 In this article we

-* wrote a basic test harness for AFL, using stdio
+* wrote a basic test harness for AFL, using stdin for providing the inputs
 * made a slightly more complicated harness that is persistent, and twice faster
-* ran the fuzzer
+* ran the fuzzer with both